 Skip to Content

 You can customize the generated TypeScript client by replacing imports of lower-level libraries.
-Do this via the outputConfig.imports object in the config file, which can specify a fetcher, validateOnClient, or createRPC.
+Do this via the outputConfig.imports object in the config file, which can specify a fetcher and validateOnClient.

-By default (when vovk-ajv is used for client-side validation), an index.mjs file generating the UserRPC module might look like:
+By default, when vovk-ajv (described below) is used for client-side validation, an index.mjs file generating the UserRPC module might look like:

 ./node_modules/.vovk-client/index.mjs